Close Menu

 HOW TO EQUAL SSA’S LISTING TO WIN SSDI AND SSI BENEFITS

-You can equal an SSA listing if your shoulder impairment is medically equivalent to a listed impairment in severity and duration.
-There are three ways that the SSA can find medical equivalence.
+You can equal an SSA listing if your shoulder condition is equivalent to a listing.
+There are three ways that the SSA can find you equal a listing.

-2. If you have a shoulder problem that is not described in the Listing of Impairments, the SSA will compare your findings with those for a closely related impairment.
+2. If you have a shoulder problem that is not described in the Listing of Impairments, the SSA will compare your findings with those for a closely related condition.
 If the findings related to your shoulder condition are at least of equal medical significance to those of a listing, then the SSA will find that you equal a listing.

 3. If you have a combination of medical conditions, no one of which meets a listing, then the SSA will compare your findings with those for closely related listed condition.
 For example, you could have shoulder problems and a back condition under listing 1.15.
-If the findings related to your medical conditions are at least of equal medical significance to those of a listing, then they will we will find that your combination of medical conditions is equal to that listing.
+If the findings related to your medical conditions are at least of equal medical significance to those of a listing, then they will we will find that your combination of conditions is equal to that listing.

 HOW DOES THE SSA FIGURE OUT YOUR RESIDUAL FUNCTIONAL CAPACITY?